 Oh, hai there.

-My name is Kenny, 20 years of age, and currently a sophomore at a community college.
-I would like to find some sparring partners to practice and get better with in Smash, if I can.
+My name is Kenny, 20 years of age, and currently spending 3 years at a community college.

 Hmm...
 I guess you can call me a gamer, given I spend a lot of time playing video games than doing anything else, even schoolwork. ...I should snap out of that habit.
 Some of my favorite video game series include Pokémon, Mario, Rayman, Dead Space, Sly Cooper, and of course, Smash Bros.
 I also love listening to older music, as well as tracks from video games.
 Music these days is kinda bad, so there are only a handful of newer songs that I love.
 Favorite bands and artists right now include, but are not limited to, Led Zeppelin, Pink Floyd, the Eagles, David Bowie, Steely Dan, and the Beatles.